 Impacted canines can damage surrounding structures including adjacent teeth.
-If left untreated by an oral surgeon, impacted canines can lead to the development of cysts around the un-erupted crown; this can severely damage roots of adjacent teeth.
+If left untreated, impacted canines can lead to the development of cysts around the un-erupted crown; this can severely damage roots of adjacent teeth.

 Successful treatment of impacted canines depends on early detection.
 The older the patient is, the more likely the canines will fuse in place and resist all attempts to get them to emerge.
 In such cases, the only option is to extract the canine and replace it with a dental implant.